Christian Louboutin v. Yves Saint Laurent: Landmark Trademark Case on Red Soles and Fashion Law

 • Distinctiveness: For a trademark to be eligible for protection, it must be distinctive.
 The court acknowledged that Louboutin’s red sole had achieved distinctiveness due to its long-standing association with the brand.

-• Secondary Meaning: The court’s recognition of “secondary meaning” indicates that consumers have come to recognize the red sole as a symbol of the Louboutin brand rather than merely a color used in fashion.
+• Secondary Meaning: The court’s recognition of secondary meaning indicates that consumers have come to recognise the red sole as a symbol of the Louboutin brand rather than merely a colour used in fashion.

-• Color as a Trademark: The ruling illustrates the complexities involved in claiming a color as a trademark.
-While colors can be trademarked, they must be distinctive and not commonly used in the industry.
+• Colour as a Trademark: The ruling illustrates the complexities involved in claiming a colour as a trademark.
+While colours can be trademarked, they must be distinctive and not commonly used in the industry.

 The court ultimately allowed Yves Saint Laurent to continue selling its monochromatic red shoes, which do not have a contrasting sole.
 This was a significant win for YSL, as it could maintain its product line without infringing on Louboutin’s trademark.